 Activity Network Diagram

-We will take a look at the other six tools in future publications.
 A great resource for all these tools is the Memory Jogger Plus by Michael Brassard.
 According to this reference, the Affinity Diagram was developed by a Japanese anthropologist, Jiro Kawakita.
 He found that this approach helped him keep from falling back into his own paradigms and theories about the way societies and social institutions were supposed to be.
 Using the affinity diagram allowed him to find new patterns in the data.

 An example of an affinity diagram is shown in Figure 3.
 This affinity diagram addresses what a quality leadership steering committee in a manufacturing plant wants to accomplish in the coming year.
 Click on the figure for a larger version.